 - Strong multi-tasking skills and proficiency in Microsoft Office Suite (Word, Excel, Outlook) required

 - Current valid California state driver’s license, insurance, with good driving record

 - Criminal background check and clearance required

 - Oral and written fluency in Spanish and English a plus

 SCHEDULE & SALARY:

 This is an on call, as needed, non-exempt position.
 Hourly rate is $15.00 - $20.00, DOE.
 DWC is an equal opportunity employer.

-Please email resume, cover letter, and salary history to HR[AT]downtownwomenscenter[DOT]org.
+Please email resume, cover letter, and salary history to Resume[AT]downtownwomenscenter[DOT]org.
 Please include “Resident Manager (On Call)” in the subject line of your email.